How To Tuck In A Shirt Without Bunching – Like A Boss

 Chances are that you’ll peak your partners curiosity with your “secret style accessory” and they’ll become even more fascinated by you and your dapper dressing.
 After all, there’s nothing more attractive than a man who’s comfortable enough to take care of himself.

-One of the fastest ways to look sloopy, and have issues with tucking shirts in, is when a shirt has excess fabric around the mid-section.
+One of the fastest ways to look sloppy, and have issues with tucking your shirt in, is to wear a billowing shirt.
+What I mean is one of those shirts with excess fabric around the mid-section.

 3. Get Used to the Military Tuck